Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 5. Best Adjustable Pillow for Side Sleepers: Amerisleep Flex Pillow

-The filling of the Amerisleep Flex Pillow is specially designed to suit any sleep position.
+The filling of the Amerisleep Flex Pillow is specially designed to suit any sleep position, as it can be fluffed up or flattened to suit different tastes.
 Inside the pillow, hundreds of MicroFlex cushioned mold to the curves of the head and neck to keep you supported and resting in a safe sleep position.
 You can reshape this pillow night after night to fit your specific needs.

 Since Amerisleep’s MicroFlex cushions are shredded, warm air is able to escape quickly, preventing the pillow from becoming too warm and uncomfortable.
 The soft cover the Flex Pillows is also made with an airy, ventilated fabric that ensures proper air circulation, so you can sleep cooler and undisturbed throughout the night.